RetroPie/RetroPie-Docs/docs/First-Installation.md

 The [Hotkey](First-Installation#Hotkeys) button is explained in detail below, but for now it is suggested to be defined as the **Select** button.

-**When you get to "OK" at the end, press the button you have configured as "A" (East) to complete this step**.

 See the following diagrams for reference:

 | SNES Controller |